elastic/integrations/packages/system/docs/README.md

 ### Uptime

-The System `uptime` metricset provides the uptime of the host operating system.
+The System `uptime` dataset provides the uptime of the host operating system.

-This metricset is available on:
+This dataset is available on:

 - Linux
 - macOS